Director: Akira R. Takemoto, Japanese

 315 Between History and Fiction: Classical Chinese Narrative

 This course familiarizes participants with the major works of traditional Chinese narrative.
 In order to broaden general knowledge of this rich literary heritage and to acquaint students with works from historical narratives in the Han dynasty to the great 18th century novel Dream of the Red Chamber, the course will combine a close reading of texts with broader questions about literature and culture across different periods of Chinese history.
 We will explore how these works reflected and influenced the changing ideals of Chinese society—of its readers, writers and critics –paying special attention to issues such as the concept of “fiction” and “fictionality,” the birth of the novel in traditional China, the portrayal of heroic figures, the representation of history, and the treatment of gender relations, among others.
 Skills emphasized will include close reading, writing analytical papers, and verbal expression.
-Readings and discussion will be in English; there are no pre-requisites for this course.
+Readings and discussion will be in English.
 May be elected as World Literature 315.
 May be taken for credit toward the Chinese minor.

 411, 412 Individual Projects